jonahadkins/jonahadkins.github.io/_posts/2020-02-16-states-on-states.md

 _Place or area with clustered or scattered buildings and a permanent human population (city, settlement, town, village).
 A populated place is usually not incorporated and by definition has no legal boundaries.
 However, a populated place may have a corresponding "civil" record, the legal boundaries of which may or may not coincide with the perceived populated place.
 Distinct from Census and Civil classes._

 Next, we'll run through a bunch of string searches for each state name, and apply matches as a new column called `nameLike`.
 So if we searched the place name column for `'%Virginia%'`, every match would get `Virginia` added in the new column.
 Once we're done with that, we cant count every occurrence of each state name and add that count to a new column. **ALSO** - DC is not included in here, but Guam, and Puerto Rico are.
+I also want to style the map to show a difference in places that are in that state they're named like vs. place outside of the state they are named like, so I calculated and `in` or `out` column based on matching the actual state the places is in to the reference for the named like state.

-Finally, I deleted duplicate where Place Name, County Name, and State were the same.
+Finally, I deleted duplicates where Place Name, County Name, and State were the same.
 There were about 100 or so of those.
+I also removed about 100 instances where _Mobile Home_ and _Trailer Park_ were part of the place name.
 I know there's probably some better and quicker ways to go about it, but this is what worked for me.

 ## Mapbox